RabidOwlbear/osr-helper/REAMDE.md

 ### Ration Report

-The OSE-helper Ration Report macro
+The OSR-helper Ration Report macro

 When clicked this macro will generate a report detailing all rations currently held by all tracked Player and Retainer actors seprated by name, listing items held and their quantities, color coded.
 Total number of days worth of rations for the entire tracked group(assuming the party pools resources) is also profided in a color coded display.